 Developing diarrhea, as a result of factors such as a viral or bacterial infection, can leave you feeling miserable and shaky for a couple days.
-Although your appetite might all but disappear between your frequent trips to the washroom, eating the right foods, such as a bowl of oatmeal, can reduce your symptoms and help put you on the road to recovery.
+Although your appetite might all but disappear between your frequent trips to the washroom, natural remedies for diarrhea like eating the right foods, such as a bowl of oatmeal, can reduce your symptoms and help put you on the road to recovery.

 Focus on Liquids First